pbinkley/rcb-manual/sections/03-printed-books.md

-on the flat surface, with its thousands of slugs and individual types, does not present a true surface, It is, therefore, necessary to prepare the surface of the printing machine cylinder (called the tym- pan sheet) so that even pressure is given on every part on the type.
+on the flat surface, with its thousands of slugs and individual types, does not present a true surface, It is, therefore, necessary to prepare the surface of the printing machine cylinder (called the tympan sheet) so that even pressure is given on every part on the type.
 This operation which is a most laborious affair if conscientiously done, is called "make-ready."
 Without careful make-ready, satisfactory {% include pagebreak.html canvas=39 %} results are unobtainable.